brendanhay/numbersd/README.md

 -------

 At present, it is assumed the user knows some of the Haskell eco system and in particular wrangling cabal-dev to obtain dependencies.
 I plan to offer pre-built binaries for x86_64 OSX and Linux in future.

-You will need reasonably new versions of GHC and the Haskell Platform which you can obtain here: http://www.haskell.org/platform/

-Then run `make install` in the root directory to compile vodki.
+You will need reasonably new versions of GHC and the Haskell Platform which you can obtain [here](http://www.haskell.org/platform/), then run `make install` in the root directory to compile vodki.

 <a name="running">